-Warm up: Post-it Game

-Before handing the

-magazines to your class,

-completely disguise the cover

-photo using Post-it notes.
+Lead-in: Post-it Game Before handing the magazines to your class, completely disguise the cover photo using Post-it notes.

-On each of the Post-it notes, write a language point you would like to practice (for example, numbers / verbs / past participles / questions / prefixes).
+On each of the Post-it notes, write a language point you would like to practise (for example, numbers / verbs / past participles / questions / prefixes).